wSilber/WashUCTF/Web/README.md

 # Web Challenges

-Directory contains all of the challenges and writeups for Web category.
+Contains all of the challenges in the "Web" category and their solutions.